 These wavelengths span much of the visible spectral region, and the middle one (the D line) lies in the region of maximum sensitivity of the human eye.
 The refractive indices of the material at these wavelengths are called nF, nD and nC, respectively.
 In some cases, somewhat different wavelength values corresponding to other Fraunhofer lines are used, e.g., 480.0 nm (F' line), 587.6 nm (d line) and 643.9 nm (C' line); note that light with some wavelengths is easier to produce in gas discharge lamps than other wavelengths.

 An important parameter in the context of chromatic aberrations is the Abbe number, which is defined as

 Obviously, the Abbe number becomes small (rather than large) for materials with a strong wavelength dependence of the refractive index.
 Glasses with a relatively low Abbe number of less than 50 (i.e., with relatively strong dispersion) are called flint glasses, whereas glasses with a higher Abbe number are crown glasses.
 Typically, flint glasses have relatively high refractive indices, whereas crown glasses exhibit lower values.
-One might think that one should avoid the use of flint classes in order to obtain low chromatic aberrations; in reality, however, proper combinations of crown and flint glasses are often used for realizing achromatic optics.
+One might think that one should avoid the use of flint glasses in order to obtain low chromatic aberrations; in reality, however, proper combinations of crown and flint glasses are often used for realizing achromatic optics.